 Automate has more than 600 pre-built actions to choose from.
 This video provides you with an overview and description of each available action.
-Join automation expert Richard Schoen as he provides an overview of all the automation actions available in Automate.
-He goes through each individual action and explains how you can use them to get the most out of Automate.
+Join us for this overview of all the automation actions available in Automate.
+We go through each individual action and explain how you can use them to get the most out of Automate.
 In this video, you’ll learn:

 - Where to find the actions in the Automate Task Builder